JioSalvador/pet-disease-classification/README.md

 Includes image classification algorithm for animal skin diseases.
 Additionally, a function to track your pets' information through pet profile creation.

+For frontend dependencies:
+in the terminal, change directory to client 'cd client' then use 'npm install --legacy-peer-deps' to download dependencies.

 For backend dependencies:
 in the terminal, change directory to server 'cd server' then use 'npm install' to download dependencies.